Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Introduction

-\mypara{Contributions} To summarize, we make the following contributions in this paper: \begin{itemize}[leftmargin=*] \item{\textbf{Empirical Study:}} We conduct the first comprehensive study on how state-of-the-art LLMs, such as GPT-4 and CodeLlama, perform in detecting security vulnerabilities across five datasets and two programming languages (C/C++ and Java).
-We also compare the LLMs against popular static analysis tools and deep-learning-based vulnerability detection tools. \item{\textbf{Prompting Strategies:}} We design four prompting strategies for LLMs, inspired by the recent advances in natural language processing and traditional programming languages techniques, that elicit the best performance from LLMs and also provide human-readable explanations for their predictions. \item{\textbf{Robustness and adaptability of LLMs:}} We study how the performance of LLMs is impacted by semantics-preserving adversarial attacks on code.
-Further, we also explore whether fine-tuning improves the performance of LLMs and whether their results are generalizable. \item{\textbf{Insights and Recommendations:}} We perform a rigorous analysis of LLMs' predictions and highlight vulnerability patterns that impact the performance of these models.
-Finally, we provide a list of recommendations for future researchers and developers on how to leverage LLMs for vulnerability detection such as adopting better prompting strategies and complementing their strengths with those of static analysis tools. \end{itemize}
+\mypara{Contributions} Our research questions and key findings are summarized in Table~\ref{tab:summary}.
+To summarize, we make the following contributions in this paper: \begin{itemize}[leftmargin=*] \item{\textbf{Empirical Study:}} We conduct the largest comprehensive study on how state-of-the-art LLMs perform in detecting security vulnerabilities across 5000 samples from five datasets, two programming languages (C/C++ and Java) and covering 25 unique vulnerability classes. \Comment{, covering more than 5000 vulnerable methods and 25 unique vulnerability classes (or CWEs).} \item{\textbf{Comparison with other vulnerability detection tools}:} We contrast the performance of LLMs against popular static analysis and deep-learning-based vulnerability detection tools.
+We also identify vulnerability classes where LLMs perform better/worse than some of these tools. \item{\textbf{Qualitative comparison of prompting strategies:}} We quantitatively and qualitatively compare three prompting strategies, including a novel prompt inspired by dataflow analysis-based vulnerability detection. \item{\textbf{Insights:}} We perform a rigorous manual analysis of LLMs' predictions and highlight vulnerability patterns that impact the performance of these models. \end{itemize}